rhielab/3Dgenome/README.md

 ### 3A.
 Numbers of inter and intra-chromosomal structural variants identified from Hi-C and Micro-C data

-### 3B.
-Numbers of each category of structural variants identified from Hi-C and Micro-C data

-### 3C.
-Numbers of loops identified around the structural variants from Hi-C and Micro-C data

 We used NeoLoopFinder (Wang et al., 2021) to identify loops near the structural variants using Hi-C and Micro-C data.
 As the figures are showing the stats number from NeoLoopFinder, here we explain our code and relevant scripts to run NeoLoopFinder.
 To start with, we first runed hic_breakfinder (https://github.com/dixonlab/hic_breakfinder) to identify the structural variants.

 The necessary input files for hic_breakfinder are ```.bam``` as well as the intra and inter chromosomal expectation file.
 Here we used ```inter_expect_1Mb.hg38.txt``` and ```intra_expect_100kb.hg38.txt```, which are provided by hic_breakfinder and can be found at https://salkinstitute.box.com/s/m8oyv2ypf8o3kcdsybzcmrpg032xnrgx.